colinwren/cartero-screencast/README.md

       input(type="text")
       button(type="submit") login
 ```
+The bundle comment specifies which bundles should be included in this template.
+In this case the LoginForm bundle has a `loginForm.css` file and it's dependent on the Form bundle which has the `form.css` file.
+This will cause those files to be included via `style` tags wherever the `!{cartero_css}` variable is.

-lets create a Gruntfile to run the Cartero build.
+Lets create a Gruntfile to run the Cartero build:
 #### `Gruntfile.js`
 ```javascript
 module.exports = function( grunt ) {